 Users with super admin permissions can restrict a property so that only specific users and teams can view or edit the property's data on records.
 A restricted property's name will still be visible to all users, but based on the access given, users may be unable to view or edit the property values.

-Users and teams that aren't given access to view a property will see a hide hide icon instead of a property value.
+Users and teams that aren't given access to view a property will see a hide hide icon instead of a property value, and they'll be unable to view records in saved views whose filters are based on that property.
+Users with restricted view access will still be able to view the property's values in workflows and reports.

-Users and teams that aren't given access toedit a property will see the message You do not have the permissions to edit the value of this field when hovering over the property on a record.
+Users and teams that aren't given access to edit a property will see the message You do not have the permissions to edit the value of this field when hovering over the property on a record.
+Users with restricted edit access will still be able to set the property's value when manually creating a record and via workflows or API.

 To restrict view and edit access for properties: